In the article you can know:

 You can have 2 level capping like below:

-Note: Frequency Capping is an App level setting and will only function for upcoming campaigns during the given period; Once ON, campaigns during the same period will be used to calculate the cap.
+Note: Frequency Capping is an App level setting and will only function for upcoming campaigns during the given period once it is switched ON.

 Marketers on MoEngage create multiple campaigns in a day, spaced by 5-10 mins.
 As much as marketers try to create the campaign which have non-overlapping segments, they cannot ensure that there is zero overlap.
 Because of this, end users receive more than 1 notification with-in a span of 5-10 mins which deteriorates their app experience.